wjc404/GEMM_AVX2/README.md

-# DGEMM_AVX2
+# GEMM_AVX2

 #Introduction

-Fast avx2/fma3 gemm subroutines for large matrices, written in C and assembly, with performances comparable to Intel MKL(2018).
+Fast avx2/fma3 dgemm and sgemm subroutines for large matrices, written in C and assembly, with performances comparable to Intel MKL(2018).